q-praksa/collaborator/src/components/Charts/README.md

 ## Getting started

-1. Add Victory to your project:
+1. How to add Victory to your project:

 ```sh
 # npm